saisomashekar/saisomashekar/README.md

-- 👋 Hi, I’m @saisomashekar
+- 👋 Hi, I’m saisomashekar an tech enthusitic guy
 - 👀 I’m interested in ...
-Tech
+Techonology
 - 🌱 I’m currently learning (MEACHINE LEARING )
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ON INSTA :_https.saisomashekar
+- 📫  ON INSTA :_https.saisomashekar

 <!---
 saisomashekar/saisomashekar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.